tnwae/tnwae/README.md

 Hello!
 My name is William Ellison.
 I'm a software hobbyist and student of business and data science.
 In my off time, I'm an amateur linguist and mathematician, a keen [conlanger](https://conlang.org), and a polyglot-in-training.

-Programming languages: Python, C, JavaScript
+Programming languages: Python, C, C++, R, JavaScript under strenuous protest

 Human languages: English, French, German, Spanish, Mandarin Chinese